Kethen/herolte_treble/README.md

 ### Updates:

-- 2023-02-14
+- 2023-02-15

-include libaptX_encoder.so in android 12+ patchers
+include libaptX_encoder.so in patchers

 adding patches to support phh android 13 GSIs